moskib/search-tunes/README.md

 - .Net Core SDK 3.1.101
 - Node.js v 12.14.1

-After Installing the above, clone the project, and cd into it.
+After Installing the above, clone the project, and cd into 'search-tones.'
 Then in a terminal run:
 ```
 dotnet restore